The-INVINCIGUY/Arduino-watch-with-on-board-BMS/README.md

 * SPI bus used for OLED communication
 * I2C bus used for RTC communication
-* USB/ISP used for programming and serial debugging
+* USB-UART interface used for programming and serial debugging
+* ISP pads exposed for direct programming and fuse configuration
 * GPIO used for user input, speaker drive, and RTC interrupt handling

 ## PCB Design